 A second Terminator android arrives in L.A., several years after Sarah Connor faced the previous one.
 She has been committed to a psychiatric institution after conducting acts of terrorism against computer installations, driven by the terrifying knowledge of the coming nuclear holocaust on August 29, 1997.
 Upon arriving, The Terminator tracks down her now adolescent son John Connor who has been fostered out.
 However, when a cop attempts to kill John, The Terminator steps in to protect him.
 The Terminator explains to John that it has been reprogrammed and sent back by his older self to protect he and his mother from the T-1000, a more advanced Terminator unit built of liquid metal that is capable of molding itself into any form.
 Pursued by the relentless and invincible T-1000, John and the Terminator rescue Sarah from the asylum and set about trying to stop the events that lead to the machines triggering a nuclear holocaust that will kill three billion people.

 Nobody expected that James Cameron, Arnold Schwarzenegger and Linda Hamilton would have returned in Terminator 2: Judgment Day with a Roman numeral and enough military hardware in tow to fuel several Central American juntas with the intention of offering audiences anything other than more of the same.
 Nevertheless, James Cameron has the ability in what he does to make films that have a great deal of intelligence, which leaves Terminator 2: Judgment Day with much greater promise than any standard sequel would hold.
 James Cameron’s Aliens (1986), after all, is considered by many to be a superior sequel to the original Alien (1979).
 The Terminator (1984) was only a B movie with a slightly bigger budget.
 However, in the period between the two Terminator films, James Cameron springboarded to the forefront of genre filmmaking with the impressive big-budget likes of Aliens and The Abyss (1989).
-By the time of Terminator 2, Cameron was able to return with a whopping $98 million budget, nearly 15 times that of the first Terminator.
+By the time of Terminator 2, Cameron was able to return with a whopping $98 million budget, nearly fifteen times that of the first Terminator (although part of this was Carolco giving Schwarzenegger the $12 million gift of a Gulfstream plane).
 This made Terminator 2: Judgment Day the then most expensive film ever made – only to then be successively outdone by Cameron’s next three films True Lies (1994), Titanic (1997) and Avatar (2009).